otrv4/otrv4/architecture-decisions/006-no-postquantum.md

 ### Consequences

 OTRv4 does not use any algorithms which aim to provide effective resistance to attacks by quantum computers.
-If quantum computers develop the ability to destroy elliptic curve cryptography and 3072-bit Diffie-Hellman in the next upcoming years, that would make OTRv4's primitives unsafe and unusable.
+If elliptic curve cryptography and 3072-bit Diffie-Hellman can be attacked by quantum computers in the next upcoming years, OTRv4's primitives will become unsafe and unusable.